Due to the pace of developments in the South China Sea, we're adding regular updates to this article. Last modification was on 11 August 2017.

 China has protested a Freedom of Navigation Operation (FONOP) conducted by a United States Navy destroyer USS John McCain, that sailed within 12 nautical miles of Mischief Reef in the South China Sea on 10th August, claiming that the move “infringed upon Beijing's sovereignty and endangered lives”.
 This is the third such operation conducted since the Trump administration came to power.

-China is now ready for military action in the South China Sea, having completed three major military bases, according to the Asia Maritime Transparency Initiative, a US think tank.
-Despite losing the legal case over the disputed territory and coming under increased diplomatic pressure to scale back military activity in the area, China is now able to deploy combat aircraft and missile launchers to the islands at any time.
+Earlier this year, China reinforced its military capabilities in the South China Sea, having completed three major military bases it has in the area, according to the Asia Maritime Transparency Initiative, a US think tank.
+Despite losing the legal case regarding its claims in the South China Sea, and coming under increased diplomatic pressure to scale back military activity in the area, China is able to deploy combat aircraft and missile launchers to the islands at any time.

 The South China Sea is home to hundreds of islands, atolls and coral reefs, plus abundant reserves of oil and natural gas, fisheries and some of the world’s busiest shipping lanes.

-For decades, neighbouring countries have tussled over territory in the area, but recently tensions have been bubbling over as China reclaims land through dredging and building up atolls and islands from where it can launch military exercises.
+For decades, neighbouring countries have tussled over territory in the area, but recently tensions have been bubbling over as China has been accused of interfering in the rights of coastal states` Exclusive Economic Zones (EEZ), and reclaiming land through dredging and building up atolls and islands from where it can launch military exercises.